duskb1t/duskb1t.github.io/_posts/flight/2024-05-08-htb-flight.md

 tags: [Hard, Windows, HTB]
 ---

 **Flight** is a hard HTB machine that involves exploiting **improper input sanitization** in a URL parameter to obtain credentials.
 Subsequently, there's extensive **lateral movement** by poisoning and abusing SMB shares, aligning pretty well with the thematic of the box.
-Finally, privilege escalation to SYSTEM is achievable through exploiting **weak permissions** in an internal web service.
+Finally, privilege escalation to SYSTEM is achievable through exploiting **write permissions** of a compromised user in an **internal web service** that is running as a high-privileged machine account.

 <img src="/assets/img/flight/Untitled.png" alt="Untitled 1.png" style="width:600px;">